Fractional chromatic number, maximum degree and girth: Introduction

 The first bound is sharp up to a multiplicative factor in a strong sense, since as shown by Bollobás~\cite[Corollaries~3 and~4]{Bol81} for all integers~$g$ and~$\Delta\ge3$ there exists a graph with maximum degree~$\Delta$, girth at least~$g$ and chromatic number at least~$\frac{\Delta}{2\ln \Delta}$.

 There remains however a substantial range of degrees not concerned by the bound for triangle-free graphs given by~Theorem~\ref{thm-molloy}, namely when~$\Delta$ is smaller than~$\Delta_\eps$, which is larger than~$20^{2/\varepsilon}$.
-Determining the maximum value of $\chi_f$ among triangle-free graphs of maximum degree $3$ has been a long standing open problem, before it was settled in a work involving the second author \cite{DSV14}.
-They showed that it equals $\rho(3,4)$, namely $14/5$.
-The same question for larger values of the maximum degree is still open; for graphs of maximum degree $4$ that value lies between $3.25$ and $3.5$.
+Determining the maximum value of~$\chi_f$ among triangle-free graphs of maximum degree~$3$ has been a long standing open problem, before it was settled~\cite{DSV14}.
+The authors showed it to be equal to~$\rho(3,4)$, namely~$14/5$.
+The same question for larger values of the maximum degree is still open; for graphs of maximum degree~$4$ that value lies between~$3.25$ and~$3.5$.
 To this date, the best known upper bound in terms of clique number and maximum degree (when those two parameters are not too far apart) for the \emph{fractional} chromatic number\footnote{\vtop{For the chromatic number, the reader is referred to a nice theorem of Kostochka~\cite{Kos76}, which for instance implies that every graph with maximum degree at most~$5$ and girth at least~$35$ has chromatic number at most~$4$ (Corollary~2 in \emph{loc.\ cit.}).
 The general upper bound on the chromatic number guaranteed by Kostochka's theorem is never less than the floor of half the maximum degree plus two.}} is due to Molloy and Reed~\cite[Theorem~21.7, p.~244]{MoRe02}.

 \begin{thm}[Molloy and Reed, 2002] For every graph~$G$,

 \end{thm}